 Cabins can be reserved from the May long weekend to the end of September.

 This is home to Mikisew Cree First Nation with boat and canoe access to the Peace River.

 Fort Chipewyan Visitor Centre.
 This is a small fly-in community and the oldest in Alberta.
-It is the gateway to the Peace Athabasca Delta, one of the largest inland freshwater deltas in the world and significant wetlands.
+It is the gateway to the Peace Athabasca Delta, one of the largest inland freshwater deltas in the world, and significant wetlands.

-The visitor Centre offers Information, backcountry registration services and a small exhibit area.
+The Visitor Centre offers Information, backcountry registration services, and a small exhibit area.

-Access to Fort Chipewyan is by air from either Fort McMurray, AB or Fort Smith, NWT.
+Access to Fort Chipewyan is by air from either Fort McMurray, AB, or Fort Smith, NWT.
 From September to mid-March there is winter road access.

 Contact the Visitor Centre in Fort Chipewyan for information.

 For a unique backcountry destination, Sweetgrass Station might be the place for you.
-Visiting Sweetgrass is a true wilderness adventure and only recommended for experienced backcountry adventurers.
+Visiting Sweetgrass is a true wilderness adventure and is only recommended for experienced backcountry adventurers.

 To get to Sweetgrass Station involves a drive from Fort Smith to Peace River, a boat or canoe trip to Sweetgrass Landing along the Peace River plus a 14 km hike inland to Sweetgrass Station.